openbraininstitute/MultiscaleRun/docs/simulation_config.rst

 This is the base section that configures the parameters to run MultiscaleRun simulations.

 - **with_steps**: Boolean.
 Indicates whether the STEPS simulator is enabled.
 It computes the extracellular reactions/diffusions of the molecules.
+Currently only `false` is accepted (triple-run not supported).
 - **with_bloodflow**: Boolean.
 Indicates whether the AstroVascPy simulator is enabled.
 It computes the blood flows and volumes inside the vasculature.
+Currently only `false` is accepted (quad-run not supported).
 - **with_metabolism**: Boolean.
 Indicates whether the Metabolism simulator is enabled.
 It computes the metabolism of the neurons (ATP/ADP etc. generation/consumption).
+This is the only additional simulator currently supported alongside Neurodamus (dual-run).
 - **cache_save**: Boolean.
 If true, some simulation matrices are cached on the filesystem.
 It greatly speeds up initialization in future simulations.
 - **cache_load**: Boolean.
 If true, some simulation matrices are loaded from the cache, if present.
 Used in conjunction with `cache_save`.
 - **logging_level**: Integer.
 Defines the verbosity level of Neurodamus logs.
 - **mesh_path**: String.
 Path to the mesh file used in simulations, e.g., "mesh/autogen_mesh.msh".
 - **cache_path**: String.
 Filesystem location where the cached files are stored, e.g., "cache".
 - **mesh_scale**: Float.
 Scale factor applied to the mesh dimensions, typically in the order of 1e-6.
 - **config_format**: Integer.
-Specifies the configuration format version, e.g., 2.
+Specifies the configuration format version.
+Current version is 3.
 - **msr_version**: String.
 Indicates the version of the MultiscaleRun that created this file, e.g., "1.0".
 - **ndts**: Optional, Integer.
 Main MultiscaleRun iteration time step.
 Measured in Neurodamus time steps.
 If no entry is provided the one is calculated for you based on the time steps of the various simulators.
 It is suggested to let the program decide.